VulknData/vulkn/README.md

 If you installed Vulkn via pip use ```vulkn --local``` to start a local session (or follow Step 3. from the source installation option above).

+Note that if you are connecting to a remote (or local ClickHouse instance not managed by Vulkn) you may need to manually create the "vulkn" database and ensure the connecting user can create tables under this database.

 ```bash
 ironman@hulk ~/ $ vulkn --local